Leafwing-Studios/fop-rules/docs/character-options/powers/shaman.md

 Each time you use this manifestation, you must create the exact number of tiles specified in the Surge table.
 You cannot affect a tile that already has this tile effect, although they need not be connected.
 If there are not enough suitable tiles within range, convert all remaining tiles instead.

 After you create new tile effects, an active effect, specified in your domain, occurs in a single tile of your choice within range that has this tile effect.
+You may choose the resolution order for multiple copies of an active effect, and cannot choose the same tile twice each time you use this manifestation.

 Tile effects created by this manifestation persist as long as you maintain your concentration but if you lose your concentration during this time, the effect immediately ends.
 At the end of each of your turns, you may choose to end this effect completely.